Is it cheaper to travel abroad or domestically?

 Disclaimer

 *Flight costs based on a Jetstar online search made on February 8, 2023.
-Accommodation costs based on AirBNB, Bookabach and Booking.com.au online search made on February 8, 2023.
+Accommodation costs based on Airbnb, Bookabach and Booking.com.au online search made on February 8, 2023.